 If a teacher starts a guided browsing session, and a few minutes later a student arrives to class, when the student logs into their school account, they will be automatically added to the existing session.

 If students attempt to navigate away from a focus session or to a page blocked in a filter session, they will receive a message in that window letting them know their browsing is being guided by their teacher.

 When the guided browsing session has expired, students will receive a pop-up notification:

 Editing Guided sessions after they've begun

-For Focus sessions, you also have the option to edit what happens at the end of the session from the review modal.
+For focus sessions, you can also edit what happens at the end of the session.

 Viewing Scheduled Sessions

-From here, you can give each session a title to make them easier to keep track of or schedule additional sessions.
+- From here, you can give each session a title to make it easier to keep track of.

-You can narrow your view of scheduled sessions to just this week, or view all of your scheduled sessions at once.
+- You can narrow your view of scheduled sessions to just this week, all upcoming sessions or past sessions.